Controversies surrounding Richard Wagner: Antisemitism

-Some biographers, such as Theodor Adorno and Robert Gutman have advanced the claim that Wagner's opposition to Jews was not limited to his articles, and that the operas contained such messages.
-In particular the characters of Mime in the Ring, Klingsor in Parsifal and Sixtus Beckmesser in Die Meistersinger are supposedly Jewish stereotypes, although none of them is identified as Jewish in the libretto.
+Some biographers, such as Theodor Adorno and Robert Gutman, have advanced the claim that Wagner's opposition to Jews was not limited to his articles, and that the operas contained such messages.
+In particular, the characters of Mime in the Ring, Klingsor in Parsifal, and Sixtus Beckmesser in Die Meistersinger are supposedly Jewish stereotypes.
+However, none of them is identified as Jewish in the libretto.
 Such claims are disputed.
 Wagner, over the course of his life, produced a huge amount of written material analyzing every aspect of himself, including his operas and his views on Jews (as well as many other topics); these purportedly 'Jewish' characterizations are never mentioned, nor are there any such references in Cosima Wagner's copious diaries.

 Other scholars dispute any antisemitic characterization in the operas.
-Katz opines that the antisemitism of Wagner should not be used as the key to interpret his arts, "In fact, without forced speculation, very little in the artistic work of Wagner can be related to his attitude toward Jews and Judaism."
-Milton E. Brener notes that the dwarves in Wagner's works (such as Alberich and Mime in the Ring), frequently interpreted to be (negative) representation of Jewishness, were not seen as such by Wagner himself, as evidences found in Cosima's diaries show.
-Alberich represents "the naiveté of the non Christian world".
+Katz opines that the antisemitism of Wagner should not be used as the key to interpret his art: "In fact, without forced speculation, very little in the artistic work of Wagner can be related to his attitude toward Jews and Judaism."
+Milton E. Brener notes that the dwarves in Wagner's works (such as Alberich and Mime in the Ring), frequently interpreted to be (negative) representations of Jewishness, were not seen as such by Wagner himself, as evidence found in Cosima's diaries shows.
+Alberich represents "the naiveté of the non-Christian world".
 During a vacation after Parsifal, when the couple discussed the dwarves "from the view of race", they thought about "yellow (Mongols)".
-In 1881, Wagner showed his surprise at the fact that a Jewish actor (Julius Leban) was chosen to play a dwarf (Mime) in Siegfried.
+In 1881, Wagner showed his surprise at the fact that a Jewish actor (Julius Lieban) was chosen to play a dwarf (Mime) in Siegfried.

 Despite his published views on Jewishness, Wagner maintained Jewish friends and colleagues throughout his life.
 One of the most notable of these was Hermann Levi, a practising Jew and son of a rabbi, whose talent was freely acknowledged by Wagner.
-Levi's position as Kapellmeister at Munich meant that he was to conduct the premiere of Parsifal, Wagner's last opera.
-Wagner initially objected to this and was quoted as saying that Levi should be baptized before conducting Parsifal.
-Levi, however, held Wagner in adulation, and was asked to be a pallbearer at the composer's funeral.
+Levi's position as Kapellmeister at Munich meant he was to conduct the premiere of Parsifal, Wagner's last opera.
+Wagner initially objected to this and was quoted as saying Levi should be baptized before conducting Parsifal.
+Levi, however, held Wagner in adulation and was asked to be a pallbearer at the composer's funeral.